distribworks/dkron/.github/TESTING.md

 ## Email Testing

-Email notification tests require MailHog to be running.
+Email notification tests require Mailpit to be running.
 In GitHub Actions, this is handled automatically via service containers.

 **Key Points:**
-- ✅ MailHog runs automatically in CI
+- ✅ Mailpit runs automatically in CI
 - ✅ No credentials or secrets required
 - ✅ Tests use `localhost:1025` for SMTP
-- ✅ If MailHog is not available locally, tests are skipped (not failed)
+- ✅ If Mailpit is not available locally, tests are skipped (not failed)

 See [docs/EMAIL_TESTING.md](../docs/EMAIL_TESTING.md) for detailed email testing documentation.